plone/documentation/develop/plone/searching_and_indexing/indexing.rst

     def SearchableText(self):
         """
-        Override searchable text logic based on the requirements.
+        Override search-able text logic based on the requirements.

-        This method constructs a text blob which contains all full-text searchable text for this content item.
+        This method constructs a text blob which contains all full-text search-able text for this content item.

         This method is called by portal_catalog to populate its SearchableText index.
         """